 How to Get to Tibet via Kathmandu?

-If you choose this route, you don't have to apply for your Chinese Visa.
+If you plan to enter Tibet from Nepal, you don't have to apply for your Chinese Visa.
 Even if you have already obtained a Chinese Visa, it would be turned invalid in Kathmandu.
 The document required to enter Tibet from Kathmandu is China Group Visa, which can only be applied at the Chinese Embassy in Kathmandu.
-To get this document, you need to get assist from your Tibet Travel Agency for an invitation letter.
+To get this document, you need to get assistance from your Tibet Travel Agency for an invitation letter.
 With your invitation letter, original passport and two passport-sized photos, you can then get your China Group Visa.
 Some travelers may get confused by the name of China Group Visa.
 It doesn't mean you have to join a group to get this visa.
 As solo travelers, you still can get your China Group Tour Visa from an organized tour.
 Please note that the Chinese Group Visa usually needs three working days to obtain, so please leave enough time before departing to Tibet.
 And for Tibet Travel Permit, your travel agency will handle it and hand over it to you at the Gyirong Port or Lhasa Gonggar Airport.